Accounting: Configuration: Chart of Accounts

 At the bottom of this page, you'll see the Account Properties.
-The accounts listed in these fields are created and configured in the Chart of Accounts, and this category happens to use Odoo's default settings in its configuration.
+The accounts listed in these fields are created and configured in the Chart of Accounts, and this category happens to use Odoo's default settings from the configuration.

 You can see the accounts under Account Properties, for example, are set to use generalized accounts: Product Sales & Expenses.
 These accounts have very basic settings that allow you to use Odoo relatively quickly without having to go into every product category and select all of your custom accounts.

-Because Odoo has so many pre-configured accounts, it's best practice to edit an existing account that comes closest to the configuration you need, then modify it accordingly.
+Because Odoo has so many pre-configured accounts, it's best practice to determine the existing default account, then edit the account's number and/or name accordingly.

 For example, Odoo's default Product Sales account is already mapped to all product categories and expense accounts within Odoo.
 By deprecating (disabling) this account and creating a new account, you'll then need to update all related categories and accounts affected by the change.
 To avoid this extra work, you only need to map your existing accounts to Odoo's default accounts.